 Here's some of the things we'll discuss about E&O insurance for travel agents:

 As it turns out, Errors and Omissions insurance doesn’t cover all errors, nor does it cover all omissions.
-In fact, thinking of E&O travel agent insurance as catastrophic insurance may help you as an advisor manage your expectations when it comes to coverage.
+In fact, thinking of E&O travel agent insurance as catastrophic insurance may help you manage your expectations when it comes to coverage.
 It’s for those big-time-doozy occasions when something goes horribly wrong.

 E&O insurance covers booking errors and omissions that do not benefit the traveler, the traveler's family, and/or the travel advisor, and legal defense fees if your agency is named in a lawsuit.